Adhesion/grav/README.rst

 ------

 Videos can be grouped by siteID (metadata that comes from Access Grid).
-Press g to enable siteID groups - videos will be added the groups automatically.
+Press g to enable siteID groups - videos will be added to their groups automatically.
 Pressing g again will disable siteID grouping, dissociate videos from their siteID groups and delete the siteID groups.
 Press l on a selected group to unlock it - unlocking allows you to move a group's